-Superintendent; All existing and proposed public or shared sewage facilities and connection to the public sewage system; when not served by public sewer, evidence to demonstrate suitability of soils for subsurface wastewater disposal; the location of the subsurface wastewater system; all designs, specifications and details for a clustered private or public sewage system.
+Superintendent; All existing and proposed public or shared sewage facilities and connection to the public sewage system; when not served by public sewer, evidence to demonstrate suitability of soils for subsurface wastewater disposal; the location of the subsurface wastewater system; all designs, specifications and details for a clustered, private or public sewage system.

-- iii.
-Other utilities.
-Ability to serve letter from Central Maine Power; Location of existing and proposed above and below ground electrical lines, other utility conduits and location of gas storage tanks and fuel lines; - iv.
+- of existing and proposed above and below ground electrical lines, other utility conduits and location of gas storage tanks and fuel lines; - iv.
 Solid/ Other Waste Disposal.
 Description of how solid waste will be stored and removed from the site; location and details of solid waste and recycling storage containers and screening; Identification of chemicals, chemical wastes, hazardous, special or radioactive materials to be handled and/or stored onsite.